eip-home/eip-arch/draft-eip-arch.md

 # Basic principles for EIP

 The design the IP networking layer has been strongly influenced by the so called "end-to-end" concept, which prescribed putting "complex" functions in the IP hosts and "simple" functions in network forwarding devices (IP routers).
-Network operators have been used additional layers (e.g. ATM and then MPLS) to put the "complex" functions that are needed to run operators networks (backbones and access networks).
+To overcome this limitation, Network operators needed to use additional layers (e.g. ATM and then MPLS) in addition to the IP layer to put the "complex" functions and features that are needed to run operators networks (backbones and access networks).
-We can also mention that in the real world, the end-to-end concept has been often disregarded with the introduction of middleboxes devices like NATs, TCP accelerators, but this has been seen as an unavoidable "mistake" and a problem.
+We can also mention that in reality, the end-to-end concept has been often disregarded with the introduction of middleboxes devices like NATs, TCP accelerators, but this has been seen as an unavoidable "mistake" and a problem.